An Unforgettable Experience

 2022 Event Recap

 The 30th Santee Blind Fishing Event last weekend was a tremendous success!
-Nearly 50 blind and visually impaired people from across the Lowcountry came together and enjoyed a weekend on Lake Marion for the 30th anniversary of this Fishing Tournament.
+Nearly 50 blind and visually impaired people from across the state came together and enjoyed a weekend on Lake Marion for the 30th anniversary of this Fishing Tournament.
+Residents came from Charleston, Berkeley, Dorchester, Clarendon, Sumter, and Richland Counties.

 Busses picked up clients from Charleston and Ladson, bringing guests to the Hampton and Fairfield Inn in Santee.
 Friday night dinner was held at the Santee Cooper Country Club.
 On Saturday participants traveled to Lake Vue Landing where more than a dozen boats carried guests to fish in Potato Creek.
 Some guests opted to stay on the docks at Lake Vue Landing and fish from shore.